Quickstart: Search for images by using Search Explorer in the Azure portal

 Azure Storage to store image files as blobs.
 Use Azure Blob Storage or Azure Data Lake Storage Gen2 (a storage account with a hierarchical namespace), a standard performance (general-purpose v2) account.
 Access tiers can be hot, cool, and cold.

-All of the preceding resources must have public access enabled so that the portal nodes can access them.
+All of the preceding resources must have public access enabled so that the Azure portal nodes can access them.
 Otherwise, the wizard fails.
 After the wizard runs, you can enable firewalls and private endpoints on the integration components for security.
 For more information, see Secure connections in the import wizards.

 If private endpoints are already present and you can't disable them, the alternative option is to run the respective end-to-end flow from a script or program on a virtual machine.
 The virtual machine must be on the same virtual network as the private endpoint.
 Here's a Python code sample for integrated vectorization.
 The same GitHub repo has samples in other programming languages.